isomerpages/moe-etd-tflb/pages/Eliciting Voices of Students with Diverse Learning Needs1.md

 <center>Primary school students are usually enthusiastic to share their views and feelings in class.
 Often, only a few students are chosen.
 On the other hand, there is also a group of students who are not confident and comfortable to share in class.
 Consequently, teachers are unable to understand every student's thoughts and some students stop sharing after repeated disappointments.</center>

 <center><h3>The Solution</h3></center>
-<center>The <b>Eliciting Voices of Students with Diverse Learning Needs (EVS)</b> is a series of resources to help you support your students with diverse learning needs.
+<center>The <b>Eliciting Voices of Students with Diverse Learning Needs (EVS)</b> is a series of resources co-designed with the Psychological Services Branch (PSB) to help you support your students with diverse learning needs.

 With the use of these resources, we hope to help teachers support students with diverse learning needs (e.g. literacy difficulties, challenges in expression), enable them to participate more actively in class, and build their self-confidence.</center>

-<iframe allowfullscreen="true" height="500" width="100%" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQgyzVXnNSqmorG9rblCb0Nc3bvrsQauwsNhXNujn\_A8vSy1xol7MkKPeoXffodbw/embed?start=false&;loop=true&amp;delayms=10000"></iframe>
+<iframe allowfullscreen="true" height="500" width="100%" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQgyzVXnNSqmorG9rblCb0Nc3bvrsQauwsNhXNujn_A8vSy1xol7MkKPeoXffodbw/embed?start=false&loop=true&delayms=10000"></iframe>"></iframe>
 <center><button><h5><a href="https://for.edu.sg/evs">Download the resource guide featuring SLS features</a></h5></button></center>
 <center><button><h5><a href="https://for.edu.sg/">Share the resource guide with others through SLS</a></h5></button></center>